 - ActNow partners with ExpressWay Arts for How to Survive A Zombie Apocalypse (In Christies Beach)

-- ActNow holds residency at Largs Bay Primary School, through Carclew Artist In Schools Program
+- ActNow holds a residency at Largs Bay Primary School, through Carclew Artist In Schools Program

 - ActNow conducts residency at Hallet Cove High School in partnership with Marion City Council.